ibm-cloud-docs/openpages/at-events.md

 Settings:

 - `openpages.setting.get`
-- `openpages.setting.update`
+- `openpages.setting.update`   An event is generated when the value of a setting is modified.
-- `openpages.setting.create`
+- `openpages.setting.create`   An event is generated when a custom setting is created.
 - `openpages.settiing.list`
-- `openpages.setting.add-folder`
+- `openpages.setting.add-folder`   An event is generated when a custom folder is created on the Settings page.
 - `openpages.setting.copy`
 - `openpages.setting.delete`
 - `openpages.setting.list`

 System admin mode:

-- `openpages.system-admin-mode.enable`
+- `openpages.system-admin-mode.enable`   An event is generated when System Admin Mode is enabled.
-- `openpages.system-admin-mode.disable`
+- `openpages.system-admin-mode.disable`   An event is generated when System Admin Mode is disabled.

 System files: